top of page

 STEP 8: Pump's cable

-Connect the pump's cable to the power socket at the back of the chiller.
+Connect the pump cable to the port on the back of the chiller (the main switch should still be OFF).

 P8-1.png